kartonfarkas/api_docs/source/suite/customers/create_admin.rst

      -
    * - access_level
      - int
-     - the id of the access level of the new administrator
+     - the ID of the access level of the new administrator
      - for possible access level identifiers, see administrator/getaccesslevels
    * - interface_language
      - string
-     - the language the interface is shown to the new administrator
+     - the language of the interface is shown to the new administrator
      - for possible languages, see administrator/getinterfacelanguages

 .. list-table:: **Optional Parameters**